Grassroots and Open Space Development

 An RFP is issued and available online.
 Once issued, there is usually a four- to six-week window where proposals are accepted.
 Due to the challenges presented by COVID-19, proposals are currently being accepted for two months from the issued date.Selection

-DND staff will work with the recommended developer to answer any questions or complete any necessary additional documentation before taking the next steps.Tentative Designation
+DND staff will work with the recommended developer.
+We will answer any questions or complete any necessary additional documentation before taking the next steps.Tentative Designation

 DND will schedule a Tentative Developer Designation (TD) vote at the Public Facilities Commission (PFC).
 The PFC will vote on whether to declare an “intent to sell” the parcel to the recommended developer.Finalize Design